Fdawgs/node-poppler/CONTRIBUTING.md

 This repository requires that you have [Node.js](https://nodejs.org) >=12.0.0 installed.

-With that in place, you can fork the repository, clone it, and then run `npm install` to install all dependencies.
+With that in place, you can fork the repository, clone it, and then run `npm i` to install all dependencies.

 ### Development Workflow